 Luis has been writing & choreographing for over 14 years.
-He has danced in the IVC Performing Dance Ensemble led by the late Marie de la Palme & currently in the Notre Dame Ballet Folklórico Azul y Oro, among others.
+He has danced in the IVC Performing Dance Ensemble led by the late Marie de la Palme & with the Notre Dame Ballet Folklórico Azul y Oro, among many others.
 He has also participated in multiple American College Dance Festivals across the country; a Jacob's Pillow Alumni.
-His work has also been published over 30 times since 2011.
-He hopes to get his first manuscript published before graduation in spring 2017.
+His literary work has also been published over 40 times since 2011.
+He hopes to get his first manuscript published soon.

 Luis marries poetry & dance to create fresh & provocative art dealing with race, displacement, gender, sex, feminism, terrorism, externalism, & masculism, & everything in-between those themes.
 He does not apologize.
 He does not conform.
 He uses his voice to inspire others in hopes that they too will one day use their voices to shed light on the world.
 Luis identifies as bisexual, gay, lesbian, gender neutral, gender queer, and gender fluid, among others!